cloudfour/guides/testing/README.md

 * When scopeing / estimating work: always factor in testing.
 * Untestable code = bad code.
 * Insufficent test coverage is better than no test coverage.
+* Additional history and guiding principles are in [this "manitesto" doc](https://bitbucket.org/blog/save-time-with-default-pull-request-descriptions)

 ## Best Practices & Standardization